IBM Cloud Docs

 terraform apply "plan1"

-Deploying SAP HANA DB single VSI by using the Schematics user interface
+Deploying SAP HANA DB on VSI or Bare Metal Server by using the Schematics user interface

 Use these steps to configure the SAP HANA DB single VSI on your existing VPC by using the Schematics user interface.
 The scripts can take 1 - 2 hours to complete.